Historic West Adams: 1992. Rodney King riots

-Historic West Adams was not spared from the rioting that enveloped parts of Los Angeles in 1992 after the acquittal of white police officers who had been videotaped beating an African-American motorist, Rodney King, in the San Fernando Valley.
+West Adams was not spared from the rioting that enveloped parts of Los Angeles in 1992 after the acquittal of white police officers who had been videotaped beating an African-American motorist, Rodney King, in the San Fernando Valley.
 Stores were looted.
 Flames consumed three apartment buildings on West Adams Boulevard as well as an A.N.
 Abells Auction building.
 A supermarket and a Newberry's department store at the corner of Western Avenue and Venice Boulevard were looted and heavily damaged.
 There were Golden Bird fried-chicken restaurants – the original on West Adams and one in the Midtown Shopping Center – were destroyed.

 After the riots, there was a question whether the West Adams Heritage Association would go ahead with its annual holiday dinner, but it was held on schedule in December 1992.
 As a legacy of the disturbances, many people moved out of Historic West Adams.
 Others, lured by fallen real-estate values, moved in.
 The region has since rebounded from the riots through redevelopment.

 1994.
 Northridge earthquake

-Bounded by Adams and Rimpau boulevards, Palm Grove Avenue and Hickory Street, a four-block section of Historic West Adams was severely damaged by the Northridge earthquake of January 17, 1994.
+Bounded by Adams and Rimpau boulevards, Palm Grove Avenue and Hickory Street, a four-block section of West Adams was severely damaged by the Northridge earthquake of January 17, 1994.
 It was one of the few places outside the San Fernando Valley that city authorities designated as a "ghost town" in wake of the massive temblor and the only one composed primarily of single-family homes.
 Eight months after the quake, 53 West Adams buildings were still vacant.

 Geography

-Boundaries

-Although there are no official boundaries for Historic West Adams, it is marked by signs on the Interstate 10 Freeway that inform the motorist "Historic West Adams Next Six Exits".

-Automobile Club

-The Automobile Club of Southern California delineates no boundaries for the area, but centers it south of the Rosa Parks Freeway on the West Adams Alternative School, which lies between Seventh and Fourth avenues (west and east) and Adams Boulevard and 25th Street (north and south).